hafedhmili/ImplementingSmartProcessApplications/README.md

 # Implementing Smart Process Applications
-## Compganon Site to the "Implementing Smart Processes Using IoT, Machine Learning, and Business Rules
+## Compagnon Site to the "Implementing Smart Processes Using IoT, Machine Learning, and Business Rules" book by Hafedh Mili & Ghizlane Elboussaidi, with contributions from Mounir Boukadoum and Anis Boubaker